shaharoded/Blackjack-AI/README.md

 ![Exploration - Regular](Images/states_visitation.png)

+---

 ## Considerations
 Agent Limitations:

  - The simplified rules (no doubling down, splitting) reduce the potential for strategy optimization.
  - Monte Carlo methods are computationally expensive and converge slowly for large state-action spaces.

-## Environment Constraints

-State representation is simplified (player_value, dealer_card, usable_ace, n_cards_in_hand), which limits the agent's ability to generalize.
+ - State representation is simplified (player_value, dealer_card, usable_ace, n_cards_in_hand), which limits the agent's ability to generalize.

+---

 ## Analysis of Results